shanegracias7/PEGA-RPA-online-shopping-price-comparison-automation/README.md

-# ONLINE SHOPING PRICE COMPARISION AUTOMATION
+# ONLINE SHOPPING PRICE COMPARISION AUTOMATION

 >Robotic process automation which automates the task of searching for a particular product on different online stores and comparing the prices to get the best deal.